Water supply and sanitation in the Wellington Region: Wastewater pipeline age and condition

 The 2018/19 National Performance Review published by Water New Zealand compares the average wastewater pipeline age and condition across networks.
 The data for the Wellington Water network shows that 33% of the pipelines are in poor or very poor condition.
 The Wellington wastewater network ranks the worst on this measure out of the six large networks nationwide.
 (The next worst is Christchurch, with only 12% in poor or very poor condition).
 The review also includes average pipeline age.
 The Wellington wastewater network has an average age of 53 years, and ranks as the second oldest of the six large networks.

 Wellington city catchment

 The interceptor

-As part of the early development of the wastewater network, a large pipe was constructed to take wastewater from Manners St through Mt Victoria and out to an ocean outfall at Moa Point on the south coast.
-This main trunk wastewater line was known as "the interceptor".
-In the 1930s the interceptor was extended from Manners St through to Pipitea St, as the city's population topped 100,000.
-As suburbs spread further north to Johnsonville, another extension of the interceptor was made from Ngauranga Gorge and through Ngaio Gorge to connect at Thorndon.
+As part of the early development of the wastewater network, a large pipe was constructed to carry wastewater from Manners St in the central city, through Mt Victoria and out to an ocean outfall at Moa Point on the south coast.
+This main trunk wastewater line, known as "the interceptor", was extended through to Pipitea St as the city's population reached 100,000.
+As suburban development spread north to Johnsonville, a further extension of the interceptor was constructed from Ngauranga Gorge and through the Ngaio Gorge to connect at Thorndon.